twolodzko/forth-rs/README.md

 * The word `cells` is used in Forth to translate numbers to memory units.
 Since in this implementation, the memory is just an array, indexed using integers, `cells` would be an identify function so was not implemented.
 * Only a subset of features is implemented.
 For example, there are no utilities for string manipulations.
-* `INVERT` is defined as `-1 XOR`, the same as in Gforth, but other than required by the [standard Forth test suite].
+* `invert` is defined as `-1 xor`, the same as in Gforth, but other than required by the standard test suite.
-* There are some differences between Gforth and the Forth test suite and this implementation in the results returned by some arithmetic operations.
+* There are some differences between Gforth and the standard test suite and this implementation in the results returned by some arithmetic operations.
 It uses Rust's built-in operators and they can differ in how they round the results (division and modulo in particular).